 These have been one of my most used items, I just love them!
 After learning that most tea bags aren’t compostable due to the plastic lining inside them, I went out and bought myself a couple of reusable tea bags from Earth Wrapping.
 They work incredibly well, and are so easy to clean.
 I simply pop a couple of teaspoons of tea leaves in the bag, let it steep in hot water until ready, then empty the tea leaves in my compost bin!
 To clean the bag, I simply wash it under water and leave to dry (I dry it inside-out).
 The tea bag will stain over time, but other than that it keeps really well!

 Reusable Water Bottles

-The second bottle I purchased is from LifeStraw and is indeed plastic.
-But there is a reason why I wanted this one.
+The second bottle I purchased is from LifeStraw, and is made from plastic.
+But there’s a reason why I wanted this one.
 LifeStraw have a filter installed in the lid of the bottle which filters out bacteria, parasites and microplastics!
-I wanted a bottle I could bring with me when I go hiking that allows me to be able to drink from fresh streams out in the wilderness!
+I wanted a bottle I could bring with me when I go hiking, that allows me to drink from fresh streams out in the wilderness!
 It’s able to filter out:

 - 99.999999% of bacteria (including E. coli)